-#5 performed adequately during its years of service, becoming damaged in several accidents and roundhouse fires. #5 briefly bore the name “N. B. Beal” when it first arrived, in honor of Nathaniel Beal, an officer of the Sandy River for many years.
+No. 5 performed adequately during its years of service but was damaged in several accidents and roundhouse fires.
+The locomotive briefly bore the name N. B. Beal when it first arrived in honor of Nathaniel Beal, an officer of the Sandy River for many years.

 On the Sandy River & Rangeley Lakes Railroad

 In 1908, the Sandy River merged with the Franklin & Megantic and Phillips & Rangeley railroads to become the Sandy River & Rangeley Lakes, thus formalizing a union that had informally been in place since their beginnings.
 With the consolidation, Sandy River No. 5 became SR&RL No. 6.
 Business was very good, and the newly numbered 6 was kept busy.